mumerabbasi/FireGPT/EXECUTION.md

 ollama pull qwen3:8b
 ```

 For MCP you have to download the models respectively, in our case it's BAAI/bge-m3 and BAAI/bge-reranker-v2-m3.
-You can actually use the scripts present in utilities to download the models and set the paths via FGPT_EMBED_MODEL environment variable.
+You can actually use the scripts present in utilities to download the models and set the paths via FGPT_EMBED_MODEL and FGPT_RERANK_MODEL environment variable respectively.

 Used Environment Variables